 Chester Law

-Based in Tokyo, I am a cinematographer and editor who previously worked in NYC and California.
-In my previous career I worked in Silicon Valley.
+Based in Tokyo, I mostly freelance in film production as a 2nd AC, and have previously worked in NYC and California.
+In a previous career I worked in Silicon Valley.

 My films have screened at various international film festivals, including Short Shorts Film Festival in Tokyo.

 With a computer engineering background, I'm always interested in how to use the latest technologies to improve film production.
-Specifically in the arena of previs, I've found that mulling over camera angles in the days or weeks ahead of production through 3D models allows for smoother days on set.
-See below for a showcase.
+Specifically in the arena of previs, I've found that reviewing camera angle options in the days or weeks ahead of production through 3D models allows for smoother days on set.
+See below for a video showcase.

 Showreel